DissidentTrainings/walk-the-agile-testing-quadrant-miniworkshop/methods/examples.md

 Brainstorm 15 Minutes using index cards on a Table.
 Make a Photo and post this to the right hashtag.

-Hint: You are supposed to resarch on the web. ;)
+Hint: You are supposed to research on the web. ;)

 ## References